• 4 September 2024

 Big demand potential meets growing supply

 Germany consumes around 33mn t/yr of diesel, while global HVO production is projected to reach 22mn t in 2024.
 With most production added in North America, the overall availability of HVO might also be a limiting factor to a large-scale German switch from fossil diesel to HVO.
-German distributors estimate that HVO100 sales in Germany were at 50,000-60,000t in 2023 — a far smaller amount compared with Germany’s diesel consumption — and yet importers are registering rising figures for this year.
+German distributors estimate that HVO100 sales in Germany were at 50,000-60,000t in 2023 — a far smaller amount compared with Germany’s diesel consumption — yet importers are registering significantly rising figures for this year.

 HVO in Germany: Beyond the hype